Prague-Velká Chuchle Racecourse: History

-1906-1937
+1906–1937

 The Böhmischer Rennverein, a Czech horse racing club, campaigned to set up a new horse racecourse in the Prague area.
-The club was very prestigious; its members included the Archduke Karl Franz Josef, the Governor Earl Karl Coudenhove, and the Lord Mayor of Prague, Dr Karel Groš.
+The club was very prestigious; its members included the Archduke Karl Franz Josef, the Governor Earl Karl Coudenhove, and the Lord Mayor of Prague, Karel Groš.

 This track was located at the Prague Indalidovna, and racing began there from the 1860s.
-A track was shortly later set up at Císarská louka (the Imperial Meadows).
+A track was shortly later set up at Císařská louka (lit. 'imperial meadow').
 Kincsem, widely recognized as one of the most successful horses of all time, won three times at this racetrack.
 However, the 1890s brought flooding that destroyed the track.
 After the river was regulated to reduce risk of flooding, racing at Císarská louka ended when the area of the island it was located on decreased.

 A racetrack at Karlovy Vary was opened in 1899, but it was decided by the Rennverein that this was not near enough to Prague, which was the desired centre of racing in the Czech Republic.

 Funded by the Rennverein, the construction of a very modern racetrack began in 1899 on land rented at Velká Chuchle.
-On September 28, 1906, the track was unveiled.
+On 28 September 1906, the track was unveiled.
 The very first horse to win at the track was the mare Vision, ridden by her owner, veterinarian Francis Bartosch, during the Opening Stakes.

 The racetrack was made popular by the various famous jockeys of the time that participated there.
-These included the Velká Pardubická winners Slinn (1901), Buckenham (1899, 1900, 1904) and Ultirck Rosák (1902,1903).
+These included the Velká Pardubická winners Slinn (1901), Buckenham (1899, 1900, 1904) and Ultirck Rosák (1902, 1903).
 The racetrack hosted important English racing personalities such as trainer John Reeves and jockey Walter Earl, the presence of which brought importance to Prague, given that the capital city was at that time Vienna.

 Although the press raved of the opening day at Velká Chuchle, the track remained relatively unknown.
 Indeed, the only race of great importance held there between 1906 and 1914 was the annual Velká pražská steeplechase.

-On May 13, 1911, racetrack engineer Jan Kaspar landed his airplane Blériot XI on the racetrack.
+On 13 May 1911, racetrack engineer Jan Kašpar landed his airplane Blériot XI on the racetrack.
 This was the first ever long-hail flight between Pardubice and Prague.
 This was an event that helped put the racetrack on the map.